adityavarshney/Competitive-Blackjack/README.md

-"# Competitive-Blackjack"
+# Competitive-Blackjack

-"Same rules as classic blackjack, but this time, play until you run out of money.
-No dealer necessary!"
+Same rules as classic blackjack, but this time, play until you run out of money.
+No dealer necessary!

-"Author: Aditya Varshney"
+Author: Aditya Varshney